Cryptoanalysis & Decypher of Vigenere code

 The first idea is to have a look at the encyphered text for a while.

-You can observe that some part of the encyphered text are present several
+You can observe that some part of the encyphered

 times.
 For example some repetitions have been embraced with '[' and ']' :